discourse/all-the-plugins/README.md

 ### Why this repo exists?

-Occationally we need to deperecate extensibility interfaces or migrate to newer and better patterns.
+Occasionally we need to deprecate extensibility interfaces or migrate to newer and better patterns.
 We use this meta repository to search through all plugins when doing such work.

 ### Getting started with the meta repo